Roger Stone indictment: Is this all Mueller has, or is he closing in on Trump?

 Does it add up to collusion?
 Criminal conspiracy?

-The American public can only wait to see what Robert Mueller has left to say.
+The American public can only wait to see what Mueller has left to say.